Five climbers die on Russia's Mount Elbrus - RFI

 The guides and some of the participants have been hospitalised with frostbite.

+Russian investigators said Friday that a criminal case has been launched on charges of providing services that "do not meet health and safety requirements".

+The Elbrus region is a popular climbing and hiking destination in the summer and a ski resort during the winter months.

-While the ascent is not considered technically difficult, dozens of climbers die every year during summit attempts.
+While the ascent is not considered technically difficult, there are a number of fatal incidents every year during summit attempts.

+Seven climbers were found dead on Elbrus in May 2006.
+They were also caught out by bad weather and died from exposure.

+With domestic tourism booming due to shut borders because of the coronavirus, the Elbrus region has recently seen an influx of tourists.

 © 2021 AFP